-If ya got a hankerin' for some smoked pork, these smoked pork recipes will surely satisfy your cravings.
-Pork, in other circles, is known as the "Other White Meat".
-Well, not for us smokers.
-Perfectly smoked pork should have a beatiful pink smoke ring encompassing the surface.
+If ya got a hankerin' for some pork, these smoked pork recipes will surely satisfy your cravings.
+Pork is known as the "Other White Meat", but not for us smokers.
+Perfectly smoked pork should have a beautiful pink smoke ring encompassing the surface.

-And pork is inexpensive, too.
+And pork is inexpensive.
 I just bought a pair on really nice pork shoulder picnics for $1.19 per pound. (time of this writing: August 9, 2008) Granted, it takes $8.00 worth of charcoal to cook 'em, but it's worth it!

 North Carolina Pulled Pork - Pulled pork is traditionally shredded pork shoulder meat, but smaller cuts can be used.
 Pork butts and picnics are both good candidates for pulled pork sandwiches.
 This recipe uses a traditional vinegar sauce for tangy flavor.